 join as trainee Minister whilst the Church is in interregnum

-2018 Our Pastor Joyce Grant takes a Sabbatical from
+2018 -- Pastor Joyce Grant took a Sabbatical from

 September to November

-2021 -- Our Pastor Joyce leaves and we start our Refocus course July 2021
+2021 -- Pastor Joyce leaves and we start our Refocus course July 2021

 This imagine show the back half of the Church with the suspended ceiling and